 This year, take it outside.
 More specifically, go hiking.
+Immerse in nature.
+Forest bathe.
 Time spent hiking doesn’t just burn calories, it helps cell health, lowers stress levels, balances hormones, improves immunity, and deepens sleep.
 How?
 It all boils down to ditching your devices and immersing in nature.

 Heal Your Cells

 By simply trading your iPhone, iPad, iPod, i-you-name-it for a walk amongst the trees, you’ll immediately notice a sort of cellular exfoliation.
 You’ll feel alive.
 Truly alive.
 This is because, according to the National Center for Biotechnology Information, in nature, you’re exposed to terpenes, a naturally-occurring hydrocarbon in plants and animals that are neuro-protective, anti-inflammatory, and anti-tumorigenic.
 Don’t ask us exactly how they work—all we know is they do the body good.

 That’s just the beginning.
 According to the School of Forestry and Resource Conservation, forest bathing, by which they mean spending at least two hours in nature, is a meaningful way to significantly lower pulse rate, and systolic and diastolic blood pressure.

 Calm Your Mind

 The School of Forestry and Resource Conservation’s study also found short bouts in nature to be “an effective psychological relaxation strategy.”
 Turns out the forest engages all of your senses—your mind stills, and you reconnect to your soul.